Have you heard? Visual marketing is hot! Businesses are using pictures, images and video to promote themselves and their products and services.

-In speaking with job seekers, business owners and companies, I hear things like, “we wouldn’t benefit from using visuals” or “my business isn’t visual.”
+In speaking with job seekers, business owners and companies, I hear things like, “I don’t know what to share”, “we wouldn’t benefit from using visuals” or “my business isn’t visual.”

 Why Is This Happening?

 We are using mobile devices, we are overwhelmed by information and we are busy!
-So make it easy for people to feel emotionally connected to you!

 Types of Visual Content To Create and Use